Tent camping checklist for Florida

 Dry food – Pack dry foods, such as pastas, rice and cereals, in sealed containers and stash them in your kitchen box.

-Perishable food – Keep in the cooler, and secure the cooler in your vehicle or wrap in bungee cords.
-Never keep a cooler in your tent.
+Perishable food – Keep in the cooler, and secure the cooler in your vehicle or wrap in bungee cords when not in use.
+Never, ever keep food or garbage in your tent.

 Bottled water – Yes, bring it.
 Don’t trust water from the campground spigot.
 And, like your food, store your water out of reach of raccoons.
 They can smell it, even in a sealed gallon jug.